This article may contain compensated links. Learn more in our disclaimer.

+[dropcap]H[/dropcap]iking Annapurna Circuit Trek without a guide?
+Yes, it’s possible.
 Annapurna Circuit Trek is one of the most popular and scenic trekking trails not only in Nepal, but in the world.
 This trail, as its name suggests, goes almost all the way around the entire Annapurna massif.
 In June 2016 we with Una hiked this trail.
 In 18 days we walked all the way from Besi Sahar to Beni.
 And we did it without a guide, a porter or any tour agency.

-16 days we were walking, but 2 we took free.
+16 days we were walking, but 2 days we took free.
 One to acclimatize better, another one to have a rest because I was feeling sick.
 As we had enough time we spent 3 days in Pokhara and in total about a week in Kathmandu.

-Getting a trekking permit and TIMS
+1. Getting a Trekking Permit and TIMS

-It is possible to get a trekking permit and TIMS (Trekkers’ Information Management System) card on the same day, when you arrive to Kathmandu.
+It’s possible to get a trekking permit and TIMS (Trekkers’ Information Management System) card on the same day, when you arrive to Kathmandu.
 Before applying for a trekking permit in Nepal you need to know, which trek are you going to do.

 There are many different treks in Nepal.
 They are in different parts of the country.
 And in each part of the country there is a different trekking permit needed.
 Prices vary as well.

-For Annapurna Circuit Trek you will need to obtain Annapurna Conservation Area Permit (ACAP)
+– For Annapurna Circuit Trek You Will Need to Obtain Annapurna Conservation Area Permit (ACAP)

 And then you need TIMS card.
 It is possible to get it at the same place – office of Nepal Tourism Board.